Introduction

 Environmental Loads

-Natural forces like wind, snow, and seismic activity that vary based on geographic location and climate.
+These include natural forces like wind, snow, and earthquakes, which can vary depending on where you are and the climate.

 -